-• Capacity Performance Resources
+Capacity Performance Resources

 - Annual Demand Resources.
 A demand resource that is required to be available on any day in the relevant delivery year for an unlimited number of interruptions.
 Annual DR is required to be capable of maintaining each interruption for only 10 hours during the hours of 10:00 a.m. to 10:00 p.m.
 EPT for the period May through October and 6:00 a.m. to 9:00 p.m.
 EPT for the period November through April unless there is an Office of the Interconnection approved maintenance outage during October through April. - Annual Energy Efficiency Resources.
 A project designed to achieve a continuous (during summer and winter peak periods) reduction in electric energy consumption during peak periods that is not reflected in the peak load forecast for the delivery year for which the energy efficiency resource is proposed, and that is fully implemented at all times during the relevant delivery year, without any requirement of notice, dispatch, or operator intervention.
-The peak period definition for the annual energy efficiency resource type includes the period from the hour ending 15:00 EPT and the hour ending 18:00 EPT from June through August, and the period from the hour ending 8:00 EPT and the hour ending 19:00 EPT from January through February, excluding weekends and federal holidays.
+The peak period definition for the annual energy efficiency resource type includes the period from the hour ending 15:00 EPT and the hour ending 18:00 EPT from June through August, and the period from the hour ending 8:00 EPT and the hour ending 9:00 EPT and the period from the hour ending 19:00 EPT and the hour ending 20:00 EPT from January through February, excluding weekends and federal holidays.